talon-one/TalonOne.cs/docs/ManagementApi.md

 > void AddLoyaltyPoints (string programID, string integrationID, LoyaltyPoints body)

+Add points in loyalty program for given customer

-Add points in a certain loyalty program for the specified customer
+Add points in the specified loyalty program for the given customer.
+To get the `integrationId` of the customer profile, you can use the [Update customer session](/integration-api/#operation/updateCustomerSessionV2) or [Update customer profile](/integration-api/#operation/updateCustomerProfileV2) endpoints.

 ### Example